felix-hilden/tekore/readme_pypi.rst

 |python|

-Welcome to the GitHub repository of Tekore!
+Welcome to the Python Package Index page of Tekore!
 We provide a client for the Spotify Web API for Python, complete with all available endpoints, authentication and loads of additional features.